christian-schlichtherle/fun-io/README.md

     + `gzip` compresses/decompresses data using the GZIP compression format.
     + `lzma` compresses/decompresses data using the LZMA compression format.
     + `lzma2` compresses/decompresses data using the LZMA2 compression format.
-  + It also provides the following `ArchiveFileStore` functions:
+  + It also provides the following `ArchiveStore` functions:
     + `jar` provides access to JAR files.
     + `zip` provides access to ZIP files.
 + `fun-io-delta` provides utility functions for diffing and patching archive files or directories.